PostHog/posthog.com/contents/tutorials/bounce-rate.md

 Bounce rate is the percentage of users who leave a page immediately after visiting.
 It is a popular marketing metric showing the relevance and engagement of content for site visitors.
 This tutorial shows you how to calculate bounce rate in PostHog.

-To get started, you need to install the [snippet](/docs/getting-started/install?tab=snippet) or [JavaScript SDK](/docs/libraries/js).
-And ensure the following settings are enabled in your project settings:
+To get started, you need to install PostHog's [web snippet](/docs/getting-started/install?tab=snippet) or [JavaScript SDK](/docs/libraries/js).
+Then ensure the following settings are enabled in your project settings:

 - [Record user sessions](https://app.posthog.com/settings/environment#replay)
 - [Enable autocapture for web](https://app.posthog.com/settings/environment-autocapture#autocapture)